Catalogue of Tools & Metrics for Trustworthy AI

 This page includes technical metrics and methodologies for measuring and evaluating AI trustworthiness and AI risks.
 These metrics are often represented through mathematical formulas that assess the technical requirements for achieving trustworthy AI in a particular context.
 They can help to ensure that a system is fair, accurate, explainable, transparent, robust, safe, or secure.

-Objective Privacy & data governance
+Objective Privacy & Data Governance & Traceability

 The anonymity set for an individual u, denoted ASu is the set of users that the adversary cannot distinguish from u.
 It can be seen as the size of the crowd into which the target u can blend.